 Critical for payment industry compliance with PSD2 Strong Customer Authentication.
 Enables standardized, phishing-resistant payment flows required by card networks and regulators. |

-HMAC Secret MakeCredential (hmac-secret-mc) |
+HMAC Secret MakeCredential ( |

 Enables immediate encryption of local data with hardware-backed secrets at registration time.
-Critical for password managers, encrypted vaults, and offline workstation scenarios that need a secret before first authentication. |
+Critical for password managers, encrypted vaults, and offline workstation scenarios. |

-Hybrid Transport |
+Hybrid Transport (New in 2.2) |

-Cross-device authentication protocol using QR code initiation and proximity-based pairing (BLE + network tunnel).
+Cross-device authentication protocol using QR code initiation and proximity-based pairing (BLE + encrypted network tunnel).
 Enables a platform authenticator on one device to authenticate sessions on another. |

-Expands FIDO adoption for consumer applications where convenience is prioritized.
+Expands FIDO adoption for consumer applications.
 Developers can implement passwordless experiences that leverage users' existing devices. |

-JSON-Based Messaging |
+JSON-Based Messaging (New in 2.2) |

-Enhanced Authenticator Metadata (getInfo) |
+Enhanced Authenticator Metadata ( |

 Enables adaptive client behavior.
 Applications can dynamically adjust UI and validation logic based on authenticator capabilities without trial-and-error probing. |